aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 <br />

 #### 11、use --groupBy and --targetSize
 After optimization, Hadoop can read a small number of large files from HDFS instead of a large number of small files.
-You can use jindo distcp to aggregate small files into smaller large files of a specified size, which can optimize analysis performance and cost.<br />In the following example, we merge small files into larger ones.
+You can use jindo distcp to aggregate small files into large files of a specified size, which can optimize analysis performance and cost.
+<br />In the following example, we merge small files into larger ones.
 To do this, we use a regular expression with the -- groupBy option.

-If you want to merge all txt files into one file at a maximum of 10MB, the sample command is as follows:
+If you want to merge all txt files into one file at a maximum of 10MB, the sample command as follows:
 ```bash
 hadoop jar jindo-distcp-2.7.3.jar --src /data/incoming/hourly_table --dest oss://yang-hhht/hourly_table --targetSize=10 --groupBy='.*/([a-z]+).*.txt' --parallelism 20
 ```